MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/command-designer-overview.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 Commands drive core application behavior for model-driven apps.
-They are the buttons users interact with when playing apps and the resulting action(s) performed when a button is clicked.
+They are the buttons users interact with when playing apps and the resulting actions performed when a button is selected.
 Each command is positioned in relation to other commands and bound to a command bar location within the app.

 ![Command bar](media/CommandDesigner-location.png "Command bar")

-At a very high level command customization fits into the following categories.
-Various capabilities exist within each category and are covered in more depth throughout modern commanding documentation.
+At a high level, command customization fits into the following categories.
+Various capabilities exist within each category and are covered in more depth throughout modern commanding documentation:

-- **Display** How the button looks and where it's located in an app.
+- **Display** How the button appears and where it's located in an app.
 For example, the button's label, icon, and accessibility labels as well as the command bar location and position within a command bar.
-- **Action** The logic that is executed when a button is clicked.
+- **Action** The logic that is executed when a button is selected.
 For example, creating and updating data or interacting with various controls and pages inside the app.
 - **Visibility** Logical conditions that specify when a button is visible or hidden to a user.
 For example, you may want the button visible for some users and hidden for others.
-Or perhaps the button should only be visible when certain criteria of the data record(s) are satisfied.
+Or perhaps the button should only be visible when certain criteria of the data records are satisfied.

 > [!IMPORTANT]
 > - This is a preview feature, and may not be available in all regions.